jonaskahn/asktube/README.md

 ## ⁉️ FAQ

-1. Does I need paid API to run?
+- **Does I need paid API to run?**
   - No, you can fully run in your local machine if your pc have ability
   - You can still using free API to run with some limitations.

-2. [Placeholder]

 ## ✍🏿 For development